marbotte/antiBoredom/README.md

 getActJoke("charity")
 ```

-    ## {'activity': 'Donate to your local food bank', 'joke': 'Why was the river rich? -> Because it had two banks.'}
+    ## {'activity': 'Volunteer at your local food pantry', 'joke': '.NET developers are picky when it comes to food. -> They only like chicken NuGet.'}

 ## 1.4 R